syedasifraza/site-net-monitor/README.md

   $$ docker ps -a
   $$ docker exec -it <DOCKER_CONTAINER_ID) bash

-  Once you are inside docker container the execute the following commands:
+  Once you are inside docker container then execute the following commands:

   $$ cd /root/site-net-monitor
   $$ ./start.sh